Yudi/Yudi.me/src/pages/resources/vivo-mitrastar-bridge.md

    - The username is `cliente@cliente`
    - The password is `cliente`

 Done!
-Now you have the Vivo Mitrastar modem in bridge mode without losing TV and Phone services.
+Now you have the Vivo MitraStar modem in bridge mode without losing TV and Phone services.